Last Updated: January 1, 2022

 The Single App plan costs $20.99 per month or $239.88 if paid annually and this plan includes access to all the latest features and updates as soon as they’re released, Photoshop on desktop and iPad, 100GB of cloud storage, Adobe Fresco, Adobe Spark, Adobe Fonts, and Adobe Portfolio.

-Except for cloud storage, both Photography subscriptions include the same such as access to all the latest features and updates as soon as they’re released, Photoshop on the desktop and iPad, Lightroom, Lightroom Classic, Adobe Spark, Adobe Fonts, and Adobe Portfolio.
+Except for cloud storage, both Photography subscriptions include access to all the latest features and updates as soon as they’re released.

 So these are the pricing plans of Photoshop but, isn’t this sound like you’re getting less in the Single App plan which costs twice as much as the Photography (20GB) plan?

-So, what is the difference between Adobe’s Single App plan and Photography plan?
+Let’s get to, what’s the main difference between Photoshop’s Single App and the Photography plan?

 - The Single App plan includes 100GB of storage and access to Adobe Freso (not Lightroom).